ericashimomoto/ericashimomoto.github.io/index.md

 - 2006 - 2008: Technical course in Mechatronics.
 [Fundação Matias Machline (former Fundação Nokia de Ensino)](https://www.fundacaomatiasmachline.org.br/).

 ## Work Experience [[top](#erica-kido-shimomoto)]
-- 2024.10 - Now: Researcher at [Knowledge and Information Research Team](https://aistairc.github.io/plu/), Artificial Intelligence Research Center, National Institute of Advanced Industrial Science and Technology (AIST).
+- 2024.10 - Now: Researcher at [Language and Information Research Team](https://aistairc.github.io/plu/) (former KIRT), Artificial Intelligence Research Center, National Institute of Advanced Industrial Science and Technology (AIST).
 - 2022.04 - 2024.09: Postdoctoral researcher at [Knowledge and Information Research Team](https://aistairc.github.io/plu/), Artificial Intelligence Research Center, National Institute of Advanced Industrial Science and Technology (AIST).
 - 2023.12 - 2024.02: Teaching Assistant at the University of Tokyo for the Introduction to Machine Learning class.
 - 2022.11 - 2023.01: Teaching Assistant at the University of Tokyo for the Introduction to Machine Learning class.